Exact Rotating Wave Approximation: Derivation of Effective Hamiltonian

-We note that the above procedure of integrating out the quickly oscillating terms of the Hamiltonian is reminiscent of the two-time Floquet formalism \cite{sambe73, howland74, breuer89ZPD, peskin93, drese99, novicenko17} in which a similar separation between slow and fast temporal dependencies takes place.
-Furthermore, the most recent of the aforementioned studies, Ref.~\cite{novicenko17}, presents effective Hamiltonians that similarly depend on the first derivative of slowly varying parameters of the Hamiltonian.
+We note that the above procedure of integrating out the quickly-oscillating terms of the Hamiltonian is reminiscent of the two-time Floquet formalism \cite{sambe73, howland74, breuer89ZPD, peskin93, drese99, novicenko17} in which a similar separation between slow and fast temporal dependencies takes place.
+Furthermore, the most recent of these studies, Ref.~\cite{novicenko17}, presents effective Hamiltonians that similarly depend on the first derivative of slowly varying parameters of the Hamiltonian.